 Employees of the University are employees of the Commonwealth.
 All full-time, salaried permanent employees of the University upon employment have the option to participate in the VRS State Employee Retirement Plan or, if a campus police officer, the Virginia Law Officers' Retirement System (VaLORS) Retirement Plan.

-These plans are single-employer plans treated as cost-sharing plans for financial reporting purposes.
+These plans are single-employer pension plans treated as cost-sharing plans for financial reporting purposes.
 They are administered by the Virginia Retirement System (VRS, or the System) along with plans for other employer groups in the Commonwealth.
 Members earn one month of service credit for each month they are employed and for which they and their employer pay contributions to VRS.
 Members are eligible to purchase prior service, based on specific criteria as defined in the Code of Virginia, as amended.
-Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.
+Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave and previously refunded service.

-The System administers three different benefit structures for covered employees in the VRS State Employee Retirement Plan - Plan 1, Plan 2, and Hybrid and two different benefit structures for covered employees in the VaLORS Retirement Plan - Plan 1 and Plan 2.
+The System administers three different benefit structures for covered employees in the VRS State Employee Retirement Plan - Plan 1, Plan 2 and Hybrid and two different benefit structures for covered employees in the VaLORS Retirement Plan - Plan 1 and Plan 2.
 Each of these benefit structures have different eligibility criteria.
 The specific information for each plan and the eligibility for covered groups within each plan are set out in the following table:

-Retirement Plan Provisions by Plan Structure

-PLAN 1

-About Plan 1

-Plan 1 is a defined benefit plan.
+Retirement Plan Provisions by Pla an Structure PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN About Plan 1 About Plan 2 About the Hybrid Retirement Plan Plan 1 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-Employees are eligible for Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
+Employees are eligible for Plan 1 if their membership date is before July 1, 2010, and they were vested as of Jan.
+1, 2013.

-PLAN 2 About Plan 2

 Plan 2 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-Employees are eligible for Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
+Employees are eligible for Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of Jan.
+1, 2013.

-HYBRID RETIREMENT PLAN About the Hybrid Retirement Plan

 The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
-Most members hired on or after January 1, 2014 are in this plan, as well as Plan 1 and Plan 2 members who were eligible and opted into the plan during a special election window. (see "Eligible Members")

-- The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula. - The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. - In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
+Most members hired on or after Jan.
+1, 2014, are in this plan, as well as Plan 1 and Plan 2 members who were eligible and opted into the plan during a special election window. (see "Eligible Members") The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.
+In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses and any required fees.